 Cleaning and Maintaining your Dental Implants or Hybrid Bridge

-Wear your Night Guard.
+- Wear your Night Guard.
 Over time tooth structure can dwindle down.
 A Night Guard helps keep your teeth separated during the night time.
-This helps to lower wear and tear on your implant supported teeth or bridge.
+This will help lower the wear and tear on your implant supported teeth or bridge.

-When you visit Dr. Pottorff and his team, we will review your at-home oral hygiene routine with you and offer needed information on any additional steps you can take to further improve your oral health.
+When you visit Dr. Pottorff and his team, we will review your at-home oral hygiene routine.
+In addition, we will offer needed information on any additional steps you can take to further improve your oral health.
 For further questions, contact our team at Advanced Dental & Implant Center and we will schedule your hygiene appointment today!